-- Sustaining \$1.1M in lapsing grant funds for the Office of Managed Assigned Council to oversee and manage the court appointed attorneys list within the County Criminal Courts, following the final year of a Texas Indigent Defense Commission (TIDC) grant to establish the office. - 380K to support the justice innovation team in their work to support the Harris County justice system.
+Sustaining \$1.1M in lapsing grant funds for the Office of Managed Assigned Council to oversee and manage the court appointed attorneys list within the County Criminal Courts, following the final year of a Texas Indigent Defense Commission (TIDC) grant to establish the office.

-Below is an overview of actuals for SFY22 and FY23, as well as the Adopted FY24 Budget and the FY25 Adopted Budget for each department within the Make Harris County Safer goal area.
+Below is an overview of actuals for SFY22 and FY23, as well as the Adopted FY24 Budget and the FY25 Proposed Budget for each department within the Make Harris County Safer goal area.
 Certain departments are also planned to receive transfers at the beginning of FY25 to their adjusted budget - these departments and the transfer amounts are included in a separate table below.